websauna/websauna/README.rst

-A sample stack for Pyramid web framework aimed for building consumer and community websites.
+Websauna is a a Python web framework aimed for building consumer and community websites.

 Goal
 ====